Heaven Peralejo

 Heaven Lyan Salvador Peralejo (/tl/; born November 25, 1999) is a Filipino actress.
-She came to prominence in 2016 through the reality show Pinoy Big Brother: Lucky 7.
+She came to prominence in 2016 through competing in the reality show Pinoy Big Brother: Lucky 7.
 Following her supporting roles in several television series and films, she received wider recognition for her performance in the 2022 film Nanahimik ang Gabi.
-Dubbed by her fans as the New Gen Supreme Best Actress, her accolades include a Luna Award, an Asian Academy Creative Award for the national category, and the Jinseo Arigato International Film Festival for Best Actress as well as nominations from the FAMAS Awards, Metro Manila Film Festival, The EDDYS, PMPC Star Awards for Television and PMPC Star Awards for Movies.
+Her accolades include a Luna Award, an Asian Academy Creative Award for the national category, and the Jinseo Arigato International Film Festival for Best Actress, as well as nominations from the FAMAS Awards, Metro Manila Film Festival, The EDDYS, PMPC Star Awards for Television and PMPC Star Awards for Movies.

-Early life
+Early life and education

-Heaven Lyan Salvador Peralejo was born on November 25, 1999, in Makati, raised alone by her mother Shiela Luanne Peralejo.
-She is a niece of actresses Rica Peralejo and Paula Peralejo.
+Heaven Lyan Salvador Peralejo was born on November 25, 1999, in Makati, Philippines, to Michael "Myk" Manarang and Shiela Luanne Peralejo.
+She was originally going to be named "Michaela", which was named after her dad, until it was changed to Heaven by her maternal grandmother, at the time of her birth.
+Her second name, Lyan, is derived from her mother's name.
+She was nicknamed Bentot, which was used during her childhood years.
+She has a younger sibling who lives with her and her mother.
+She is raised alone by her mother.
+She is the niece of actresses Rica Peralejo and Paula Peralejo.

+She considered her mother as her true love and soulmate.
+During her stay as a housemate in Pinoy Big Brother: Lucky 7, she voluntarily exited from the show to grant her mother's request to see her before the surgery.
+Heaven and her mother got a matching tattoos to symbolize their love of traveling.

+In November 2023, she graduated from college with a degree in Business Management from Southville International School Affiliated with Foreign Affairs (SISFU).

 Career

 2009–2016: Beginnings

 Peralejo's first television appearance was on GMA Network's Lipad Darna Liit in 2009 as Grand Finalist.
 She then appeared in an Autism Awareness commercial as her first television commercial appearance.
-Peralejo make a pause in her showbiz career and focus to studying until she was seen once again when she appeared as a guest in 2014 for the TV series Home Sweetie Home as Isay and in 2015 for the movie Buy Now, Die Later as Ceska.
-In August 2016, Peralejo participated in the Philippine reality show Pinoy Big Brother: Lucky 7, with the moniker "Mommy's Angel ng Makati" where she rose to prominence.
+Peralejo made a pause in her showbiz career to focus on studying until she was seen once again when she appeared as a guest in 2016 for the TV series Home Sweetie Home as Isay and in 2015 for the movie Buy Now, Die Later as Cesca.
+On August 6, 2016, Peralejo participated in the Philippine reality show Pinoy Big Brother: Lucky 7, with the moniker "Ang Mommy's Angel ng Makati" where she rose to prominence.
 She formed a close bond with her fellow teen housemates Marco Gallo and Edward Barber while inside the house.
 She took a voluntary exit on Day 72 due to her mother's diagnosis and upcoming surgery for cancer.